AnonymerNiklasistanonym/MoonpieBot/README.md

    If there are errors you can probably find advanced log messages in the log files in the directory `logs` that is created while running the bot.

-   Per default critical values like for example the Twitch OAuth-token will be censored so screenshots or screen-sharing can't leak this information.
+   Per default critical values like for example the Twitch OAuth-token will be censored so screenshots or accidentally screen-sharing can't leak this information.
    This censoring can be disabled by passing an additional command line argument which can be helpful in case of debugging:

    ```sh